YuYT98/BIOF501A-project/README.md

 Now you are on the correct way to success!
 Run steps below to get workflow started:

--   Start a new terminal window, run the following command to enter the `nextflow` folder:
+-   Start a new terminal window from the Launcher in JupyterLab, run the following command to enter the `nextflow` folder:

     `cd NEXTFLOW`